Tracardi/tracardi-api/manual/en/docs/getting_started/code_definitions.md

 data.
 On the other hand, output ports send data via connection to another action.
 Action is basically a code in the system.
 Input ports are mapped to input parameters of a function in code when output ports are mapped to the return values.
 Tracardi can be extended by programmers who write code and map it with action, which later on is visible in the workflow editor as nodes.
+[More on actions](../flow/actions/index.md)

 ## Profile

 A profile is a set of data that represents user data.
 Profiles are updated based on incoming events and data from external systems.
 The profile has public and private data.
-Private data is usually sensitive data such as Name, surname, e-mail, age, total purchases.
+Private data is usually sensitive data such as name, surname, e-mail, age, total purchases.
 Public data is data e.g. on the segment to which the user belongs, last visit, number of visits, etc.